Exploring Languages

 To compare two rational numbers, we can express their values in terms

-of a common denominator (e.g., denom x * denom y
+of a common denominator (e.g., denom x * denom y)

 and then compare the numerators using the integer comparisons.
 We can

-thus abstract the comparison into a higher-order function compareRat
+thus abstract the comparison into a higher-order function compareRat that takes an appropriate

 integer relational operator and the two rational numbers.